By Janet K. Keeler

 It’s on the Intracoastal Waterway, and boasts fabulous sunsets and an abundance of craft beer, with perhaps more breweries per capita that any other city in the state.
 It also offers a beach on fabulous, pristine Caledesi Island, accessible only by ferry or boat.

 The explosion of artisan beer in Florida has rolled into Dunedin big time.
 Dunedin Brewery lays claim to being the oldest microbrewery in Florida and Caledonia Brewing on Main is among the newest.
-In between there is 7venth Sun Brewery, Woodwright Brewing Company, Cueni Brewing Company and Soggy Bottom Brewing.
+In between there is 7venth Sun Brewery, Woodwright Brewing Company, and Cueni Brewing Company.

 An amble through Dunedin might start (and end) with a brew at Caledonia, housed in a 1925 building that is the former home of the Dunedin Times newspaper.
 Caledonia opens at noon and closes down at midnight.
 There’s no food but a shelf of board games keeps patrons and their underage kids occupied.